glam-lab/degender-the-web/README.md

 Gender-neutral pronouns added by this extension will appear with a faint dashed underline.
 Mouse over to see the original, gendered pronoun.

-Over time, the singular "they", which is preferred by many people, should feel more natural in reading, writing, and speech.
+Over time, the singular pronoun "they", which is used by many people, should feel more natural in reading, writing, and speech.

 ## Additional resources